Trading the Malaysian Ringgit

 Factors Influencing the Malaysian Ringgit’s Rate of Exchange

-There are a number of factors which are known to have an impact upon the Forex value of the Malaysian Ringgit.
-These include:
+There are a number of factors known to have an impact on the Forex value of the Malaysian Ringgit.
+These include the following:

 - The flow of exports and imports into and out of the country

-- The flow of capital into and out of Malaysia
+- The flow of capital into and out of the country

 - The rate of inflation set by the Bank Negara Malaysia